 Most people don’t visit Golden Valley Munduk, which makes it a great choice.
 We’d recommend starting at Golden Valley, continuing to Red Coral Waterfall, then Labuhan Kebo Waterfall and ending at Melanting before getting back into the village.

 Are there any other waterfalls near to Munduk?

 Other than the Munduk waterfall trek, there are heaps of great waterfalls in driving distance of the town.
-Banyumala Waterfall is in nearby Wanagiri (famous for the Wanagiri Hidden Hills), or many people will hire a driver or a motorbike to visit Gitgit Waterfall, Aling Waterfall or Sekumpul Waterfall.
+Banyumala Waterfall is in nearby Wanagiri (famous for the Wanagiri Hidden Hills and Twin Lakes viewpoint, or many people will hire a driver or a motorbike to visit Gitgit Waterfall, Aling Waterfall or Sekumpul Waterfall.